Data is everywhere and is currently growing at an exponential pace. Broadly, we can break down data into two categories: structured and unstructured.

 As a result of Alexandria Charts’ developer-centric nature, the enterprise-level, HIPAA-compliant, and HITRUST-certified platform is poised to be the next generation of application interoperability and solution accelerator.
 Companies and health systems can now utilize a true end-to-end data integration solution on their terms with SaaS and self-hosted deployment models.

 “Alexandria Charts has been a huge platform accelerator for us.
-The combination of core functionality for EMR integration, combined with standard APIs, makes it possible for our team to work at scale building and deploying applications quickly and efficiently,” said Rebecca Jacobson, President of Astrata, a UPMC Enterprises portfolio company that is advancing value-based care and data quality.
+The combination of core functionality for EMR integration, combined with standard APIs, makes it possible for our team to work at scale building and deploying applications quickly and efficiently,” said Rebecca Jacobson, President of Astrata, a UPMC Enterprises portfolio company that is advancing health care quality measurement and value-based care.

 To help companies extract meaning from unstructured data, Alexandria Charts also supports multiple Optical Character Recognition (OCR) and Natural Language Processing (NLP) engines out of the box.
 OCR engines can “scan” documents and extract text from images, PDFs, and other file formats.
 NLP enriches this process by enabling those systems to recognize relevant concepts in the resulting text, making the data more easily stored, accessed, and interpreted by both humans and machines.
 Finally, Alexandria Charts can help resolve patient identities across documents or repositories and govern which groups can see specific patient data.